 Dynamics 365 for Finance and Operations, Enterprise Edition is based entirely on Microsoft Dynamics AX; one of the most fully-featured and robust Enterprise Resource Planning (ERP) systems on the planet.
 The question when it comes to Dynamics 365 Enterprise Edition is not: “can it do that”.
 The answer is most likely yes.
 It comes with extensive Finance, Accounting, HR, Project, Production, Manufacturing, Retail, Distribution, Public Sector, and Professional Services functionality.

 Its feature list is too long to go into here, so i’ll leave you with one of the top results for Dynamics AX features.
-Its worth noting here that Microsoft is replacing Dynamics AX with Dynamics 365 for Financials and Operations, Enterprise Edition.
+Its worth noting here that Microsoft is replacing Dynamics AX with Dynamics 365 for Finance and Operations, Enterprise Edition.

 Dynamics 365 for Sales, Enterprise Edition